compsocialscience/summer-institute/2025/kenya/apply.md

 2) Contributions to public goods, such as creating open source software, curating public datasets, and creating educational opportunities for others.

-3) Likelihood to benefit from participation
+3) Likelihood to benefit from participation and engagement with other participants

 4) Likelihood to contribute to the educational experience of other participants